 Oregon boxwood Pachistima myrsinites is a tidy, dense evergreen low shrub with lustrous small leaves.
 It will be 1-3 feet tall and 2-4 feet wide.
 It grows in partial shade but will tolerate sun in cool areas and the dry shade under a conifer, once established.

 Early blue violet or hooked spur violet.
 This little violet will bloom for months.
-Deep-violet to blue flowers arrive midspring to midsummer.
+Deep-violet to blue flowers arrives mid-spring to midsummer.
 Grows in partial shade in moist soil amended with organic matter.
 Tolerates sandy soil.
-Evergreen violet (Viola sempervirens) has yellow flowers and Yellow wood violet or stream violet (V. global) has bright yellow flowers and grows up to 12 inches tall.
+Evergreen violet (Viola sempervirens) has yellow flowers and Yellowwood violet or stream violet (V. global) has bright yellow flowers and grows up to 12 inches tall.

-Western maidenhair fern Adiantum aleuticum grows 1-3 feet tall and 1-2 feet wide in full shade to mostly shade.
+Western maidenhair fern Adiantum aleuticum grows 1-3 feet tall and 1-2 ft wide in full shade to mostly shade.
 Likes moist and rich soil.

 Bunchberry Cornus unalaschkensis is a little dogwood.
 Grows 4-8 inches tall and spreads by rhizomes.
 Grows in full to partial shade in cool areas with ample moisture throughout the year.
 Requires acid soil (ph 4-5) rich in organic matter.
 Not easy to establish, try growing near moist stumps or down wood.
 Corns condenses is one of the parents with a smaller range.

-Oak fern Gymnocarpium dryopteris grows 1 foot tall in cool, shady forests and along steams.
+Oak fern Gymnocarpium dryopteris grows 1 foot tall in cool, shady forests and along streams.
 Western oak fern Gymnocarpium disjunctum has larger leaves and needs similar conditions.

 By Eileen M. Stark